Tharon-C/CSS-in-Components/PITCHME.md

 ```
 --

-This is a good solution given the challenge but we can do better
+This is a good solution given the challenges but we can do better

 ---